jhund/filterrific/pages/active_record_scope_patterns.md

 {% include site_navigation.html %}

 Filterrific makes heavy use of ActiveRecord scopes.
-The controller forwards the filter settings to the model where each filter setting is shuttled as argument to the corresponding scope.
+The controller forwards the filter settings to the model where each filter setting is passed as argument to the corresponding scope.
 This page provides resources to help you write awesome scopes for powerful filtering.
 You have to add these scopes to your Filterrific model.